 The quiet operation is a major selling point for this mobile generator.
-At a quarter load, it only registers at 51 decibels, about the same noise level as typical conversation.
+At a quarter load, it only registers at 51 decibels, about the same noise level as a typical conversation.

-This ultra quiet operation makes it a great operation for things like camping where you don’t want to disturb others near you.
+This ultra-quiet operation makes it a great operation for things like camping where you don’t want to disturb others near you.

 An eco-mode option will result in the absolute quietest operation while also boosting fuel efficiency.

 You won’t be able to operate at max capacity in the eco-mode, however.